mcinakli/CPPProjects/README.md

 # CPP Projects

 ## CPUID
-This is example program shows the CPUID of the machine, gives information about how to setup vscode, build and launch actions as well.
+This is example program shows the CPUID of the machine.
+Also gives information about how to setup vscode, build and launch actions as well.